sownak/bevel/platforms/hyperledger-besu/charts/besu-tlscert-gen/README.md

 # besu-tlscert-gen

 This chart is a component of Hyperledger Bevel.
 The besu-tlscert-gen chart generates the TLS certificates needed for accessing Besu and tessera nodes outside the cluster.
-If enabled, the certificates are then stored on the configured vault and also stored as Kuberneets secrtes.
+If enabled, the certificates are then stored on the configured vault and also stored as Kubernetes secrets.
 See [Bevel documentation](https://hyperledger-bevel.readthedocs.io/en/latest/) for details.

 ## TL;DR